 At Tubman, we not only help you in the beginning of your journey, counselling and developing with you a meaningful funeral service, we also have many resources to support you after the service.

 Please allow us to help you in your grief and give you the support and guidance you may need to heal.
 One of the resources that helps us support you is our own crematorium.
 This means that we can care for your loved one through the entire funeral process.
 We are able to perform cremations 7 days a week if necessary to meet your needs.

 Cremation is an option that’s becoming increasingly popular.
-Some choose cremation because of its lower cost, some for religious reasons, and others because of environmental concerns.
-While it is becoming more popular, many people still do not know a lot about the cremation process.
+Some choose this service because of its lower cost, some for religious reasons, and others because of environmental concerns.
+While it is becoming more popular, many people still do not know a lot about the overall process:

 That is entirely up to you.
 One of the advantages of cremation is that it provides you with increased flexibility when you make your funeral and cemetery arrangements.
-You can choose to have a funeral service before the cremation; a memorial service at the time of cremation or after the cremation with the urn present; or a committal service at the final disposition of cremated remains.
-No matter what you choose, we can make your cremation service a unique and fitting tribute..
+You can choose to have a funeral service beforehand; a memorial service at the time of cremation or after with the urn present; or a committal service at the final disposition of cremated remains.
+No matter what you choose, we can make your service a unique and fitting tribute.

 No, a casket isn’t required.
 However, an enclosed, rigid container made of a combustible material is required to allow for the dignified handling of the remains.
 Just like a traditional casket, the container selected is a personal decision, and can still be personalized to reflect the deceased.